Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 ### Organization Name

-To retrieve you IBM API Connect Organization Name follow the following steps:
+To retrieve your IBM API Connect Organization Name follow these steps:

 * Log into IBM API Connect
 * Click the Settings (gear) icon on the left navigation bar